mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 busybox
 ```

-## Automated testing

 ## Building a container image

-When running `sidecar-injector` against a local cluster in development, `make run` does the trick.
-However, to run `sidecar-injector` on a real production Kubernetes cluster, it's first necessary to package the controller as an [OCI]() image.
-Note that `operator-sdk`
+When running `sidecar-injector` against a local cluster in development from _outside_ that cluster, `make run` does the trick.
+However, to run `sidecar-injector` on a real production Kubernetes cluster, it's typical to run the controller within the cluster as a Deployment, which requires packaging/publishing the controller as an [OCI](https://opencontainers.org/) image.

+Note that `operator-sdk` seeded the `sidecar-injector` codebase with a `Dockerfile` and some corresponding Make targets (such as `docker-build`) for building the associated image.
+However, it may be necessary to make a few tweaks.

+First, out of the box, `make docker-build` uses an `IMG` variable to produce a generically-named `controller:latest` image:

 ```Makefile
 ...